 Specifically, through our operations we are aware that there are particular areas within our supply chains that we identify as higher risk.
 These include:

 As part of our sub-contractor due diligence pre-qualification (PQQ) procedures, within the UK we vet our sub-contractors through a due diligence process.
-All potential new sub- contractors who progress through our pre-qualification process are required to sign up to our ‘anti-slavery and human trafficking supply chain commitment’ (the “Supply Chain Commitment”) before they can be classed as an ‘ISG approved sub-contractor’.
-Earlier this year, via ISG’s new anti-slavery forum, we updated our Supply Chain Commitment to take into account key themes of the Ethical Trading Initiative Base Code; we are currently in the process of launching this via our key sub-contractors.
-A copy of our latest Supply Chain Commitment can be found on ISG’s website at www.isgltd.com.
+All potential new sub-contractors who progress through our pre-qualification process are required to sign up to our ‘anti-slavery and human trafficking supply chain commitment’ (the “Supply Chain Commitment”) before they can be classed as an ‘ISG approved sub-contractor’.
+A copy of our latest Supply Chain Commitment, which was updated earlier this year, can be found here.

-However, we acknowledge there is still more work to do within our supply chains.
-In addition to our UK approved sub- contractors, we also work with a large variety of other suppliers both in the UK and overseas.
+However, we acknowledge there is still far more work to do within our supply chains.
+In addition to our UK approved sub-contractors, we also work with a large variety of other suppliers both in the UK and overseas.
 We are committed to ensuring that all our supplier groups, wherever they are working, sign up to our Supply Chain Commitment and wider due diligence procedures.

-ISG is currently implementing a new on-site pre-enrolment system, which will hold the details of all those individuals on ISG’s sites.
-This will require subcontractors to provide information about their employees before they commence work on site, and will allow for individual sub-contractors, who are working on ISG sites, to be provided with key information prior to arriving on-site.
+During the past 12 months, a new on-site pre-enrolment system has been gradually rolled-out and this process will continue throughout 2022.
+This requires subcontractors to provide information about their employees before they commence work on site, and will allow for individual sub-contractors, who are working on ISG sites, to be provided with key information prior to arriving on-site.

-During the last 12-months supply chain forums have taken place with a variety of our key supply chain partners.
+Various supply chain forums have also taken place with a variety of our key supply chain partners.
 In April 2021, the forum (which was attended by c.
-130 key sub-contractors via a virtual platform) discussed right to work and modern slavery;, raising further awareness of the issue and the role and commitment ISG has made to eliminate this illegal practice.
+130 key sub-contractors via a virtual platform) discussed right to work and modern slavery, raising further awareness of the issue and the role and commitment ISG has made to eliminate this illegal practice.

-At project level, there are a number of actions that we are implementing, including:
+At project level, there are a number of processes that we are using or following up, including:

 An update on modern slavery and awareness is included in our UK on-site health & safety induction training processes.

 Relevant employees within the group (to include those working in supply chain, procurement, human resources, health & safety and senior on-site roles) are required to complete a modern slavery and human trafficking e-Learning training module.
-This course covers the requirements of the Act, ISG’s obligations, our supply chain expectations and the potential consequences for non-compliance.
+This course, the content of which has recently been updated to include our latest guidance, covers the requirements of the Act, ISG’s obligations, our supply chain expectations and the potential consequences for non-compliance.
+It also confirms reporting routes for employees who may have slavery and/or forced labour concerns for fellow employees or members of our supply chain teams.
 We maintain a proactive approach to ensuring that all new employees joining the business, in one of these relevant roles, complete the training module within a 90-day window from commencement of their employment.

 Elements of our supply chain are encouraged to subscribe to classroom and e-Learning modules run by the Supply Chain Sustainability School (of which ISG is a partner), which includes content relating to modern slavery and human trafficking, and awareness training.

 We are also committed to carrying out regular governance training at a Director/Senior Manager level.
-Each year we focus on specific governance/compliance related topics; at our 2020 event, attendees learned about the prevention of illegal workers and modern slavery awareness.
-These courses are designed to keep important governance related subjects at the forefront of key decision-makers, as well as developing a better understanding of the risks posed and how to report, deal with and record matters in a consistent manner.
+Each year we focus on specific governance/compliance related topics at our annual ‘Governance Day’ event.
+At our 2020 event, attendees learned about the prevention of illegal workers and modern slavery awareness.
+We also provided a refresh on these topics at our 2022 ‘Governance Day, which took place over two dates in March and May 2022.
+These courses are designed to keep important governance related subjects at the forefront of key decision-makers thoughts, as well as developing a better understanding of the risks posed and how to report, deal with and record matters in a consistent manner.

 We will continue to review and evolve our anti-slavery and human trafficking policies and procedures over time, as we progress towards the adoption of a common approach throughout our global businesses.

-ISG remains focused on rolling out training and obtaining sub- contractor commitments, the development of ‘right to work’ checks and balances amongst our supply chain, on-site spot checks to identify ‘red flags’, from both a right to work and modern slavery perspective, and the development of anti-slavery key performance indicators.
+ISG remains focused on rolling out training and obtaining sub-contractor commitments, the development of ‘right to work’ checks and balances amongst our supply chain, on-site spot checks to identify ‘red flags’, from both a right to work and modern slavery perspective, and the gradual development of meaningful anti-slavery key performance indicators.

 For and on behalf of ISG Limited